hyperledger/fabric/docs/source/blockchain.rst

 What is Hyperledger Fabric?
 ---------------------------

-The Linux Foundation founded the Hyperledger Project in 2015 to advance cross-industry blockchain technologies.
+The Linux Foundation founded Hyperledger in 2015 to advance cross-industry blockchain technologies.
 Rather than declaring a single blockchain standard, it encourages a collaborative approach to developing blockchain technologies via a community process, with intellectual property